 The Kimberley Explorer is the best way for avid bush walkers or active travellers to explore the vast variety of landscapes this still pristine and remote land offers.
 We have combined relaxed paced & comfortable 4wd touring with the very best day walks the region has to offer.

-Outback specialist Carl Burden will guide you on this amazing journey into one of the most remarkable wilderness areas in the world.
+Park Trek works with outback specialist Carl Burden from Aussie Overlander to deliver the 11-day Kimberley tour.
+Carl will guide you on this amazing journey into one of the most remarkable wilderness areas in the world.

 We have been running this itinerary for few years now.
 We find by running the trip from Kununurra in a loop we can spend more time on the walking tracks and enjoy the Kimberley landscapes in a more relaxed way than what was possible running a trip from Broome or Darwin.
 By operating the trip this way we have less long traveling days as well as the ability to ease into the camping side of things with camping areas getting more and more remote with less facilities as the trip progresses.

 Getting to and from Kununurra is easy and affordable with Air North from Darwin.
 Flights are available to Darwin with many airlines.
 Please look at our trip notes for more detail in getting to and from Kununurra